 Yesterday while sitting on a panel, to discuss women in leadership (bossy pants or nanny 101), one of the co-panellists spoke about the invisible rules.

 It occurred to me at that point, much of my life those rules didn’t apply to me because of what I thought were the disadvantages.
 At school we played a lot of sports, we did some heavy-duty cleaning, there was no boy-thing girl-thing; at home, we were expected to know everything from changing the fuse wire to handling the spanners and screwdriver for tasks around the house.
-We were taught to live life, and manage it, without a thought that there were gender-based roles.
+We were taught to live life, and manage it, without a thought that they were gender-based roles.

 Of course at school and college we were all rather guy-crazy, getting quite excited at the sight of any young, passably presentable man on campus.
 But other than that, I grew up more or less gender blind/indifferent.